KaixoCode/SoundMixr/README.md

 ![Image](https://i.imgur.com/QWbTfhW.png)

 ## Code your own SoundMixr Effects
 You can code your own effects as well!
 There is a Git repo called [EffectBase](https://github.com/KaixoCode/EffectBase) that contains the necessary headers to code a SoundMixr effect.
-And here is a small example of an effect: [SoundMixrEffect](https://github.com/KaixoCode/SoundMixrEffect)
+And here is a small example of an effect: [SoundMixrEffect](https://github.com/KaixoCode/SoundMixrEffect).
+See [Documentation](https://code.kaixo.me/SoundMixr/EffectBase/) for more info.

  If you have any ideas or feedback you can find me on Discord: @\Kaixo#0001